 An audio trail of the abbey is available on audioboo for visitors with their own smart phones.

-Handling sessions are advertised via our events website – see the tab on the right.
+Handling sessions are advertised via our events website – see the tab on the left.
 Touch tours can be arranged with two weeks’ notice for individuals and small groups.
 Call +44 (0)113 2305492 to book.

 Access provision for groups